Otis Young: Career

 He trained at the Neighborhood Playhouse and worked off-Broadway as an actor and writer in the early 1960s.
 He appeared on Broadway in James Baldwin's Blues for Mister Charlie, with such notables as Diana Sands, and Al Freeman, Jr. His first movie appearance was in Murder in Mississippi (1965).
-On television, Young portrayed Jemal David, a former slave, in the ABC western The Outcasts (1968-1969). and the Episode "Identity Crisis" in Columbo.
+On television, Young portrayed Jemal David, a former slave, in the ABC western The Outcasts (1968-1969). and the season 5 episode "Identity Crisis" in Columbo.

 He studied theology at LIFE Bible College in Los Angeles and obtained a Bachelor of Arts in 1983.
 After, he was ordained pastor, eventually serving as senior pastor of Elim Foursquare Gospel Church in Rochester, New York from 1986 to 1988.
 He taught acting classes at School Without Walls, a college-like alternative public high school in Rochester, from 1987 through 1991.
 In 1989 he joined the faculty at Monroe Community College in Rochester; he remained there as a Professor of Communication and head of the Drama Department until his retirement in 1999.